 Truly ask yourself how many “special” moments in life you have missed out on because your nose was stuck in your phone while you were aimlessly scrolling through your Facebook feed.
 You’re not alone, we’ve all been there and had it happen as well.
 And while it may be hard to admit it, taking a break and stepping away from screens is just what you and your family may need.

 As a parent, you can help control the digital reliance that you and your teens have on screens.
-If you feel that it’s time for you and your family to have a digital detox, then you can approach in several ways.
+If you feel that it’s time for you and your family to have a digital detox, then you can approach this in several ways.

 Cold Turkey Digital Detox